 Introduction The concept of dining out has changed over the decades, as eating out is no longer solely just about the food, but also about the overall experience that a restaurant can offer.
 We as a nation are more frequently visiting restaurants so to rejoice with friends and family, to celebrate special occasions or to… Continue reading Imperial Lounge and Restaurant

 The phrase “hidden gem” gets bandied around quite frequently, but it is an idiom that quite literally befits Tang restaurant, which specialises in traditional South East Asian cuisine.
 Situated near Tottenham Court Road, the venue is so inconspicuous that “Finding Nemo” was a cakewalk in comparison to locating the restaurant.
-However, when you finally do discover Tang, you will be immersed with… Continue reading Tang – London Noodle Bar
+However, when you finally do… Continue reading Tang – London Noodle Bar

 Whether you fancy a modern take on Chinese food or luxury sushi/ sashimi, or you are simply a halal food adventurer who is not afraid to push the boundaries with your tastebuds and try something different, Chai Wu is unquestionably somewhere you would want to visit, especially for that special occasion.

 Even with halal restaurants becoming more prevalent, it can still be difficult to discover halal eateries that offer something a little out of the ordinary, a certain je ne sais quoi that leaves a lasting impression.
 Executive Head Chef Ian Pengelley, under the direction of acclaimed restaurateur Eddie Lim have strived to achieve this very feat by offering the… Continue reading Pan Chai